Fifth Wheel or Travel Trailer – What You Need To Know

 When it comes to towable RV’s there are two main categories, fifth wheel and travel trailers.
 Deciding which one is right for you depends on a few factors.
 Below you’ll find a list of some of the pros and cons of each to help make purchasing your next RV easier.

 The main difference between a fifth wheel and a standard travel trailer is how they are towed.
 Fifth wheel trailers require a pickup truck as the towing vehicle and will need to have a coupling to be installed in the bed of the truck.
 The fifth wheel trailer is considered safer to tow and sways less because the weight is centered between the axles of the towing vehicle.
 The fifth wheel trailer is also more stable when driving in windy conditions.
+But due to Airstreams low center of gravity, rubber torsion axles, and their overall aerodynamics, they are known to be the superior travel trailer when it comes to ease of towing.
 A travel trailer connects to a standard ball and hitch, it can be towed with most SUV’s or a mid-size truck eliminating the need to buy a new vehicle specifically for towing.
 The lightweight and maneuverability of a travel trailer is also better if you plan on driving narrow roads or driving in urban areas.

 If you are looking for a very spacious floor plan a fifth wheel trailer could be for you.
 Most fifth wheel trailers have multiple slide-outs creating a larger living space, but does add to the overall weight of the trailer.
 Travel trailers come in more variety of sizes compared to a fifth wheel, ranging anywhere from 16 feet like an Airstream Sport all the way up to the 33′ Airstream Classic.
 While travel trailers are smaller they still offer plenty of room to live comfortably while keeping all the amenities you’ll need.